 This post contains a collection of pistol shot processes (aka shooting sequence, routine, ritual, etc.) in the hope they can be helpful to other pistol shooters.
-Please contribute sharing your shooting sequence in the comments.
+It started with my own routines, but then added the shooting sequences of other pistol shooters.
+If you want to be featured here, start by sharing your shooting sequence in the comments.

 Table of Contents